aehrc/pathling/site/docs/configuration.md

   [Amazon S3](https://aws.amazon.com/s3/) (`s3://`),
   [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) (`hdfs://`) or
   filesystem (`file://`) URL.
+- `pathling.storage.resultUrl` - (default: `file:///usr/share/results`) The URL
+  that Pathling will use to output the results of bulk operations such as [extract](./extract.html).
+Supports the same types of URLs as `warehouseUrl`.
 - `pathling.storage.databaseName` - (default: `default`) The subdirectory within
   the warehouse path used to read and write data.
 - `pathling.storage.aws.anonymousAccess` - (default: `true`) Public S3 buckets